Skip to main content

 00:15:15:19 – 00:15:38:19

-Ron Jay, anything to add?
-I love Michelle’s answer.
-I think she’s so spot on, but I’ll just add a little bit on me to echo what she just really said already.
-You know, we’ve all heard about authentic leadership, and George, my colleague, was great book about it.
+[Ranjay] I love Michelle’s answer.
+I think she’s so spot on, but I’ll just add a little bit on to echo what she said already.
+You know, we’ve all heard about authentic leadership, Bill George, my colleague, wrote a great book about it.
 And I think she’s absolutely right.
 And so is Bill.
 That I used to think leadership was about managing other people, leading people, leading others.

 00:15:38:26 – 00:15:56:27